 Art is a specific empathic healing practice

-And the wonderful thing is: this art doesn’t have to be any good!
+And your art doesn’t have to be any good!

-Art is an innate human skill, but our cultural focus on perfectionism has taken art away from so many of us.
+Art is an innate human skill, but a focus on perfectionism and competition has taken art away from so many of us.
 This is a shame, because we need more art and more beauty in the world, but it’s also kind of a tragedy, because art is a specific empathic healing practice, both for highly empathic people, and for people who are currently having difficulties with their empathic awareness.

 I write a great deal about the specific healing qualities of art in The Art of Empathy:

 Artistic expression can also help people with low empathy develop the intrapersonal skills and awareness that lead to stronger Empathic Accuracy and Emotion Regulation skills.
-Artistic expression is a vital aspect of empathic self-care – and luckily, the art doesn’t have to be any good.
+Artistic expression is a vital aspect of empathic self-care – it’s helpful to everyone at every level of empathic skill.